tumga/icare-docs/docs/Login.md

 # Login To iCARE
 ---

-In Order to Access iCARE  need to be provided with Username and Password
+To Access iCARE type in your "Username" and "Password" then "Login"

  ![img alt](/img/login1.png)